redSkies47/darkreader/CONTRIBUTING.md

 Install development dependencies by running `npm install` in the project root folder.
 Then execute `npm run debug`.

+#### Forking the repository

+1. Login to your GitHub account
+2. Go to the [Dark Reader](https://github.com/darkreader/darkreader) repository
+3. Use the **Fork** button at the top right of the project page
+4. Click **Create Fork** with the default settings

+#### Cloning the repository

+1. Go to your fork of the [darkreader/darkreader](https://github.com/darkreader/darkreader) repository
+2. Click on the green **Code** button on the top right
+3. Copy the HTTPS link
+4. Open your local machine's git bash terminal in your preferred directory location for the clone repo
+5. Use the `git clone` command with the copied https url `$ git clone git clone https://github.com/YOUR-USERNAME/darkreader.git` where YOUR-USERNAME is your GitHub username instead

+#### Set up fork to sync with the upstream repository

+1. Go to the original repo of the [darkreader/darkreader](https://github.com/darkreader/darkreader) repository
+2. Click on the green **Code** button on the top right
+3. Copy the HTTPS link
+4. Use the git bash terminal in the directory of the local cloned repository
+5. Using the copied link, create an upstream
+    `$ git remote add upstream https://github.com/darkreader/darkreader.git`

 #### Chrome and Edge

 - Open the `chrome://extensions` page.